Caledonia, Nova Scotia: Early settlers

+were the two Irishmen who homesteaded gaining land grants of two hundred acres in 1821.
+They worked together until both were established enough to each have a farm and family.
+Thomas Jones's brother Patrick Jones received a land grant of 100 acres in 1848.

 These settlers forged a community in a landscape of virgin forests, establishing large farms and a closely-knit community that has maintained its rural charm and heritage to this day.

 In 1884, Caledonia served as the hub for the gold rush in the nearby communities of Whiteburne and North Brookfield.

 The N.F.
 Douglas lumber mill in Caledonia was one of the area's main employers until its closure in 2014.
 Other industries include forestry, farming, a blueberry processing operation, and Kejimkujik National Park.
 Caledonia has a range of shops and services including; grocery, pharmacy, hardware store, post office, cafe/restaurants, medical centre, outdoor swimming pool and a Nova Scotia Liquor Commission outlet.

 North Queens Community School, operated by South Shore Regional School Board, provides education from grades primary to twelve.

 Each September, Caledonia plays host to the Queens County Fair, which includes a parade and one of the oldest agricultural exhibitions in Nova Scotia.

 Caledonia was formerly the end of a Canadian National Railway branch line.
 The line was long ago abandoned but has recently been refurbished as part of a rails-to-trails program by the Brookfield Mines Trails Association, creating a multi-use path from Caledonia to Colpton.
 The 18 km stretch of trail has signage, gates, and benches.